cloudmesh-project/yubikey/docs/source/install.rst

 To get the details:

 #.
-Device ID: open a text editor, connect your yubikey to the machine, press the
+Device ID: open a text editor, connect your yubikey to usb port to the machine, press the
     button on top of yubikey.
 This generates a random string.
 First 12 characters is constant for a device & that is the device ID.
 #.
 Client ID: when you registered in the link earlier with the getapikey you'll get the Client ID and the secret key.
 #.
 Secret Key: Generated when you registered in the getapikey link.

 Enter all the details as mentioned and this will give a user access to login using yubikey.

 Test the key: